Microsoft Dynamics 365 for Finance and Operations: Accelerate RSAT adoption – THR2065

 Pro Tips for Maximizing RSAT ROI

-3. Pair with Microsoft Power Platform: Leverage Power Automate and Power BI to extend automation and reporting capabilities.
+3. Pair with Power Platform: Extend automation and reporting capabilities.

-4. Invest in monitoring: Use Azure DevOps dashboards to visualize test trends and KPIs.
+4. Invest in monitoring: Use Azure DevOps dashboards for visibility and insights.

 The DynaTech Perspective